 You’ve probably heard the term “Market Garden” before, whether you’re a gardener or not.
 Today, market gardens are more popular than ever.

-With the recent outbreak of COVID 19, people are turning back to “Victory Gardens” like the babyboomers did back in the times of World War 2 and the generations before that did during the Great Depression.
+With the current situation with the world economy, people are turning back to “Victory Gardens” like the baby boomers did back in the times of World War 2 and the generations before that did during the Great Depression.

 For those who’re unfamiliar with the term, we’ll fill you in on everything you need to know about market gardens below.

 What Exactly Is a Market Garden?